peteash10/bugpowder/README.md

 A4 zines | 1605mm | 0mm | 0.00%
 Comic size zines | 1090mm | 0mm | 0.00%

-## The zines

-As the scanning progresses I'm updating a spreadsheet on Google docs.
-I plan to turn this into a more accessible, searchable website in the future.

 - [View it on the web](https://docs.google.com/spreadsheets/d/e/2PACX-1vTrnKQwETHzJO6yjRxApwnhg-3YDlPZtRe7tNGySlMr_oOgLzX6rjShSduzq1MprZHocjUgMcs0Qrvn/pubhtml?gid=1433529062&single=true)
 - [Bownload it as a PDF](https://docs.google.com/spreadsheets/d/e/2PACX-1vTrnKQwETHzJO6yjRxApwnhg-3YDlPZtRe7tNGySlMr_oOgLzX6rjShSduzq1MprZHocjUgMcs0Qrvn/pubhtml?gid=1433529062&single=true).